-2. It gives you quick access to finance
+2. Alternative finance gives you quick access to finance

 Alternative lenders often offer a simpler and quicker lending process as traditional lenders like banks may not be as well-equipped; there’s also less bureaucracy when going through alternative sources, ensuring a considerably smoother and more efficient process.

-3. It gives you a specialist SME service
+3. Alternative finance gives you a specialist SME service

 Alternative finance providers understand the wants and needs of SMEs looking to grow their existing business.

 They’re well versed in the challenges faced by SMEs, and will have specialist knowledge in a variety of sectors, ensuring that you couldn’t be in safer hands when it comes to finding the finance that’s critical to the success of your business growth project.

 Thinking of starting a business?
 Check out our free online courses in partnership with the Open University on being an entrepreneur.